hashicorp/terraform-website/content/source/docs/enterprise/automating-initial-user.html.md

 page_title: "Automating Initial User - Terraform Enterprise"
 ---

-# Private Terraform Enterprise - Automating Initial User Creation
+# Terraform Enterprise - Automating Initial User Creation

-After Private Terraform Enterprise is installed, the initial admin user must then be created to begin using the product.
+After Terraform Enterprise is installed, the initial admin user must then be created to begin using the product.
 Normally this user is created by opening the application from the installer dashboard.
 However, if further automation is desired, an API is available to create this user.

 ## Initial Admin Creation Token (IACT)